-Rear Admiral Albert P. Niblack, Commander, Patrol Squadron Based on Gibraltar, to Vice Admiral William S. Sims, Commander, United States Naval Forces Operating in European Waters
+Rear Admiral Albert P. Niblack, Commander, United States Patrol Squadron Based at Gibraltar, to Vice Admiral William S. Sims, Commander, United States Naval Forces Operating in European Waters

 U.S. NAVAL FORCES OPERATING IN EUROPEAN WATERS.

 PATROL SQUADRON BASED ON GIBRALTAR.

 U.S.S.
 DECATUR, FLAGSHIP

 Kenworthy is leaving tonight for Lisbon where he is to be a representative of the British Admiralty in Portugal.1 I think, however, his duty is only temporary, and subject to the approval of the British Admiralty.
 He has been very unhappy here, and has made himself extremely unpopular in all directions.
 Personally my relations with him have been very cordial and very pleasant, but he certainly has a faculty of rubbing people wrong.
 In the absence of any better method I was sending by him a cipher to our Naval Attache in Lisbon,2 but I was doing it with much reluctance, as he has shown a great deal of undue interest in our cipher business.
 What I would like to know is, has the British Admiralty knowledge of our NCB?3 Also who is our Naval Attache in Portugal?
 An awfully nice young Frenchman named Lieutenant Bonet Maury has just came here from a year in Portugal, and has given me many interesting details.
 He has been a great deal in America, where the girls called him “Bone-head Maury”, but he is certainly anything but a “bone-head”.